soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/search-for-data.md

 description: ""
 ---

-# Create a search to collect data
+# Search for data in an investigation

-In **Search** tab, you can search for misplaced, confidential or sensitive data across O365 in the live system using keywords and various condition cards.
+In **Search** tab, you can search for misplaced, confidential or sensitive data across Office 365 in the live system using keywords and various condition cards.

 After you run a search, you will be able to view statistics on the retrieved items such as the locations that had the most items that matched the search query.
 You can also preview a subset of the results.
 When you've identified the set of documents that want to further investigate, you can collect the search results as **Evidence** to further process and analyze.